Calm forest path – supporting nervous system regulation through somatic therapy

 • Feeling worn down by trying to keep it all together

-• Reacting in ways that don’t feel like you, or going quiet to avoid conflict
+• Reacting in ways that don’t feel like you

 What is Somatic Experiencing?

 Somatic Experiencing (SE) is a body-centered approach to healing trauma and chronic stress.
-It works by helping your nervous system come out of survival mode, so you can feel more present, capable, and connected to your life.
+It supports your nervous system in coming out of survival mode so you can feel more present, capable, and connected in your life.

-If you’ve been living with emotional exhaustion, physical symptoms, or reactions that feel bigger than the situation calls for, Somatic Experiencing offers a different kind of support.
-This work helps shift those ingrained patterns, so you can respond to life with more clarity, steadiness, and choice.
+If you’ve been living with emotional exhaustion, physical symptoms, or reactions that feel bigger than the moment calls for, Somatic Experiencing offers a path toward deeper healing and integration.

 Woman sitting on a couch with a hand on heart and other on her stomach during her Somatic Experiencing for trauma and anxiety session